Pasanlaksitha/AutoSeedr/README.md

 ## TODO
 - [ ] add a function to check if the file is already downloaded
-- [ ] Multiple torrent downloads from multiple seedr accounts to use maximum bandwidth from isp and avoid limits of seedr server bandwidth
+- [ ] Multiple torrent downloads from multiple seedr accounts to use maximum bandwidth from ISP and avoid limits of seedr server bandwidth
 - [ ] add argument parser using argparse (fastdownload, progressbar download,)
 - [ ] few bugs while release 'independent .ini file

 [Send Email: hello@pasanlaksitha.com](mailto:hello@pasanlaksitha.com)

+## License

+This project is licensed under the [MIT License](./LICENSE).